 Education: B.A.
 (Willamette University); J.D.
 (Harvard Law School).

-About Commissioner Gregoire: Courtney Gregoire works as a senior attorney in Microsoft's Digital Crimes Unit, where she fights technology-facilitated crime against vulnerable populations including children and the elderly.
-Elected to the Port of Seattle Commission in 2013, Courtney currently serves as commission co-president.
+About Commissioner Gregoire: Courtney Gregoire was first elected to the Port of Seattle Commission in 2013, and was re-elected in 2015.
+Courtney works as a senior attorney for Microsoft's Digital Crimes Unit, where she fights technology-facilitated crime against vulnerable populations including children and the elderly.

 Commissioner Gregoire’s priorities include growing our regional economy, expanding international trade and tourism, and protecting our shared natural environment.
-These priorities reflect Courtney’s long-standing commitment to helping communities generate broadly shared prosperity through improved education, quality employment and increased trade opportunities for small and medium-sized businesses.
+These priorities reflect Courtney’s long-standing commitment to helping communities generate broadly shared prosperity.

 Send Commissioner Gregoire an email